sharetribe/flex-docs/src/docs/integrations/how-to-integrate-3rd-party-payment-gateway/index.md

 Even if you're using payment method with separate authorization and capture steps, it's worth considering whether you could streamline the transaction process by implementing an instant book flow.

-In case you decide to add the provider accept state to your transaction process, you should do the payment authorization on customer checkout and capture the payment on provider accept.
-After the money is captured, you most likely need to pay the payment gateway’s processing fees, even if the provider ends up declining the customer's request.
+In case you decide to have the provider accept state to your transaction process, you should do the payment authorization on customer checkout and capture the payment on provider accept.
+After the money is captured, you most likely need to pay the payment gateway's processing fees, even if the provider ends up declining the customer's request.

 If the provider declines the request, or if it expires due to a lack of answer from the provider, the payment should be voided.